Planck 2018 results. IV. Diffuse component separation

 For producing the $X_\textrm{full}$ map, a first run is devoted to estimating the foreground emissivity matrix $\tens F$, and a recalibration factor for the 70-GHz channel (this factor is found to be 1.0019).
 This fit is conducted over the multipole range $2\leq\ell\leq 150$.
 In a second run, we fit (binned versions of) $\bC_\ell^{\rm cmb}$ and $\tens P _\ell$ over the multipole range $10\leq\ell\leq 1000$, keeping fixed the calibration (vector $\vec a$) and the foreground emissivity matrix $\tens F$.

 \paragraph{Map synthesis}

 The \smica\ fits produce parametric estimates of $\bC_\ell$, from which spectral weights $\vec{w}_\ell$ are readily obtained.
-They are shown in Figure~\ref{fig:smica_T_weights} for $X_\textrm{high}$ (left panel), $X_\textrm{full}$ (middle panel).
+They are shown in Figure~\ref{fig:smica_T_weights} for $X_\textrm{high}$ (top panel) and $X_\textrm{full}$ (middle panel).
 Those weights are applied to spherical harmonic coefficients computed from the preprocessed input maps.
 The spatial transition weights used to hybridize $X_\textrm{high}$ and $X_\textrm{full}$ are shown in Fig.~\ref{fig:smica:tmask}.

 \paragraph{Confidence mask}

 The confidence mask combines a point source mask and a Galactic mask determined by a procedure similar to the one used for the 2015 release.
 It is documented in the Explanatory Supplement.